skrapkam/samchang/src/projects/ladder/reroute/index.md

 **Be transparent about the problem**

 Clearly outlining the problems that a solution addresses makes selling that solution easier.
-We shouldn’t sugarcoat things as a mixed message would actually be more confusing for users.
+We shouldn't sugarcoat things as a mixed message would actually be more confusing for users.
 In this case, the design, particularly the copy, needs to explicitly communicate to users the challenges they might encounter by choosing Ladder (e.g., higher prices, potential for rejection, overall mismatch).

 **Provide a solution**